Pyomo/pyomo/doc/OnlineDocs/developer_reference/expressions/performance.rst

 .. note::

     We do not generally expect users or developers to use these context managers.
-They are used by the :func:`Sum
+They are used by the :func:`quicksum
-    <pyomo.core.util.Sum>` and :func:`summation
+    <pyomo.core.util.quicksum>` and :func:`summation
     <pyomo.core.util.summation>` functions to accelerate expression
     generation, and there are few cases where the direct use of these context managers would provide additional utility to users